thycotic/ss-docs/troubleshooting/troubleshooting-connection-errors-linux/index.md

 [priority]: # (1000)
 [display]: # (none)

-# Troubleshooting Heartbeat and RPC Connection Errors for Linux Secrets
+# Troubleshooting Heartbeat and RPC Errors for Linux Secrets

- When creating custom SSH secret templates in Secret Server (SS), you may run into connection errors such as this:

-`Connection Failed - Connection lost (error code is 10058)`

-Please follow these steps to address that.
-You start with heartbeat and then address Remote Password Changing (RPC).
+When using SS for SSH password rotation, you may encounter errors when changing a secret.
+This article helps the reader troubleshoot the configuration of Remote Password Changing (RPC) in Secret Server (SS) to avoid errors,

 > **Note:** See [Troubleshooting SSH Issues](../ssh-issues/index.md) for other SSH issues.